tidyverse/purrr/tests/testthat/_snaps/utils.md

       x <- vctrs_vec_compat(pairlist(1, 2), globalenv())
     Condition
       Warning:
-      Use of pairlists in map functions was deprecated in purrr 1.0.0. i Please coerce explicitly with `as.list()`
+      Use of pairlists in purrr functions was deprecated in purrr 1.0.0. i Please coerce explicitly with `as.list()`

 ---